pablisch/how-to-express-mongodb-todo-api/howTo/6b_updateTodo_happyPathUnitTests.md

   ['234567890123456789012345', 'Dream'],
   ['345678901234567890123456', 'Swim'],
 ])(
-  'should update todo with ID %s in the database and return status 200 and the updated todo object where ONLY the task property is passed in', async (id, task) => {
+  'should update todo with ID: "%s" in the database and return status 200 and the updated todo object when passed ONLY task: "%s"', async (id, task) => {
     // Arrange
     const mReq = {